-- 4. Your contract with the University is likely to be subject to academic and/or financial conditions set out in your Offer or accompanying documents and to a condition that you disclose any relevant unspent criminal convictions. - 5.
-It is also a condition of your contract that any information submitted with or in relation to your application is true, genuine, accurate and complete (ie does not omit information you have been asked to provide). - 6.
-Breach of any condition has the following consequences: - a. if you have accepted your Offer, but have not yet registered for your course, your contract with the University may be terminated at the University's discretion; or - b. once you are a registered student, disciplinary proceedings may be brought against you under Statute XI, which may result in sanctions including suspension or expulsion.
+- 7. Your contract with the University is subject to academic and/or financial conditions set out in your Offer or accompanying documents and to a condition that you disclose any relevant unspent criminal convictions. - 8.
+It is also a condition of your contract that any information submitted with or in relation to your application (whether to the University or your college) is true, genuine, accurate and complete (ie does not omit information you have been asked to provide). - 9.
+Breach of any condition has the following consequences:

+- a. if you have accepted your Offer, but have not yet registered for your course, your contract with the University may be terminated at the University's discretion; or - b. if you are a registered student, disciplinary proceedings may be brought against you under Statute XI, which may result in sanctions including suspension or expulsion.